si1 clarity diamond engagement ringsi1 clarity diamond engagement ring

 The SI1, oval-cut diamond in this James Allen solitaire ring has a flaw that reflects across its facets, but it's hard to see this effect after the stone is set in the ring.

-Diamond Clarity and Price
+How Diamond Clarity Affects Price

 • 1.01ct H VS2